Virginia solar rebates and incentives: 2026 guide

 Virginia solar property tax exemptionIf you use solar energy as a source of power, you can receive a full or partial tax exemption on the value your solar panels add to your property.

-• Your system must be sized appropriately.
-To participate in net metering, your solar panel system’s capacity must be under 25 kW and sized to meet your annual load.
+• To participate in net metering, your solar panel system’s capacity must be sized appropriately.
+This means it must be under 25 kW and it cannot exceed 100% of your expected annual energy consumption (based on your previous 12-month billing history).

 Dominion Energy Appalachian Power Company

-Virginia doesn't offer any state-specific battery incentives.
-However, all batteries above 3 kWh in size are eligible for the 30% federal tax credit.
-In Virginia, you can also use your battery to boost your energy independence and provide backup power during an outage.
+Virginia doesn't offer any state-specific battery incentives, but you can also use your battery to boost your energy independence and provide backup power during an outage.

 Learn more about battery incentives and rebates